protesilaos/tempus-themes/README.md

 Each directory contains files specific to the application it references.
 For example, the `urxvt` directory includes an `.Xresources` file for each item in the Tempus collection.

 Instructions on how to use these files are documented in the `README.md` which is included in each directory.
-Exceptions are the `xcolors` and `yaml` directories, which include generic files.
+Exceptions are the `shell-variables`, `xcolors` and `yaml` directories, which include generic files.

 ## App-specific repositories